AdaCore/ada_language_server/README.md

 ### Known Problems and Workarounds

-In case a file can be compile successfully and references/navigations requests are failing because of a Property_Error, it can indicates an internal [Libadalang](https://github.com/AdaCore/libadalang) issue and it may block requests across the entire project.
-We recommend to [open an issue](https://github.com/AdaCore/ada_language_server/issues/new) and as a workaround, you can exclude the problematic file from analysis by adding it to the `IDE'Excluded_Source_Files` list attribute in your project configuration.
+If a file compiles successfully but references and navigation requests fail with a `Property_Error` exception in the [Ada Language Server logs](doc/traces.md), this likely indicates an internal [Libadalang](https://github.com/AdaCore/libadalang) issue that may block requests across the entire project.
+We recommend [opening an issue](doc/vscode-ug.md#bug-reporting).
+As a workaround, you can exclude the problematic file from analysis by adding it to the `IDE'Excluded_Source_Files` list attribute in your project configuration.

 ## Supported LSP Server Requests